openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/poky-manual-setup.rst

    $ cd bitbake-builds

-You need to get a copy of the different :term:`layers <Layer>` needed to setup the :term:`Poky` reference distribution on your build host.
+You need to get a copy of the different :term:`layers <Layer>` needed to set up the :term:`Poky` reference distribution on your build host.
 Use the following commands:

 .. code-block:: shell